 Step 1: Check for Eligibility

-First of all, foreigners can open a business in Korea if your visa permits you to.
+First, foreigners can open a business in Korea if your visa permits them to.
 You can check out all the available visas in Korea here.
-Usually, these visa categories are not able to register a business in Korea.
+Usually, these visa categories below cannot register a business in Korea.

 Step 2: Choose your Business Structure